I get asked several times

 this information at the top of page, see

-Our first order was January 2016 with a Leman
+Our first order was January 2017 with a H.E.

-Trade Rifle built by Carl Walker ( just like the
+Leman Trade Rifle built by Carl Walker ( just

-past when Carl built GRRW's first rifle ).
+like the past when Carl built GRRW's first rifle

 Check the "GRRW Collectors Association" ( known